karinvar/Conduction_analyzer/Proposal.md

 The input data is provided in an Excel file containing two sheets:

-- Sheet 1: Raw Recordings
+- Sheet 1: Raw Recordings from Large Fibers

-Columns represent various parameters recorded for each mouse.

-Each mouse has multiple columns corresponding to distinct parameters, such as signal amplitude and duration.
+We get the peak amplitude control (from column B onwards, a column for each mouse) in response to a corresponding current (column A) given in stimulation.

-- Sheet 2: Experimental Metadata
+- Sheet 2: Raw Recordings from C Fibers

-Information about experimental conditions and mouse groups.
+We get the peak amplitude control (from column B onwards, a column for each mouse) in response to a corresponding duration of stimulus (column A) given.

 **Analysis and Features**